WafeeRahman/WafeeRahman/README.md

 [Email](mailto:wafee.rahman842@gmail.com) | [LinkedIn](https://www.linkedin.com/in/wafee-rahman-772108270/)

 I was introduced to coding in the tenth grade, with the Turing programming language.
-In 11th grade I learned python, and in 12th grade I learned OOP in Java.
+In 11th grade, I learned python, learned OOP in Java the year after.
 Now, I'm working towards my bachelor's degree and further developing my skills.

 ---